YonatanHen/Task-Management-System/README.md

 - Pagination in project screen, organized 10 projects per page.
 - Reset search results on the projects page.
 - Filter tasks (Find feature) by name (case-insensitive).
-- Task priorities represented by constant colors: low-green, medium-yellow, high-red.
+- Task priorities are represented by constant colors: low-green, medium-yellow, and high-red.
 - Tasks are sorted by their due date not only on the initial rendering of the tasks page but also where new tasks are added.